Competition is the natural order in business, especially for ecommerce brands where it’s not just your local competitors that you need to worry about.

 Muse is a noteworthy example of why you need a USP even when your products are truly unique.
 Muse is the first consumer tool out there that can provide real-time feedback about your brain’s activity as you meditate.

 They are the first company to offer what they do, but having no direct competitors doesn’t mean they don’t have any competition at all.
 People have been doing just fine for centuries without their product, after all.

 In this case, Muse’s biggest competitor is the status quo: unaided meditation.
 So their USP, naturally, is around enhancing your existing practice to “get the most out of meditation.”

 You can see how a lot of their copy, while focusing on different selling points, comes together under this single idea.

 Throughout their content and their marketing messages, they build a case for both mediation in general and for meditation aided by their product.
 This is a smart example of acknowledging the norm to position yourself as a truly different solution.

 Taylor Stitch is a clothing company that relies on crowdfunding in order to develop new products.
 While some consumers may frown upon established brands that leverage crowdfunding, that isn’t the case here because of how they make it a part of their USP.

 Taylor Stitch successfully turns crowdfunding into a competitive edge: “We design new products.
 You crowd fund them.”

-It immediately lets customers know why crowdfunding new products offers advantages to traditional self-funded or investor-funded business models.
+They immediately let customers know why crowdfunding new products offers advantages to traditional self-funded or investor-funded business models.
 Customers are assured that: